 I find that the more you overcommit, the less present you are.
 You’re more focused on watching the clock to be at your next engagement on time.
 Or you’re too exhausted to be (or have) any fun with the person/people you’re with.

 WILL SEEING THIS PERSON CAUSE ME STRESS AT TRYING TO COMPLETE MY TASKS?

 Another one of the questions every introvert should ask themselves is, “Will seeing this person cause me stress at trying to complete my tasks?”.

 I know that people pleasing feeling all too well honey.
 You want to be there for someone despite your schedule already being full, and because they’re there for you when you need them.
 However, I’ll say it again – they have to accept a ‘no’ from you.
 Especially if saying yes will be detrimental to your mental and/or emotional well-being.

 For us full time working people, we have A LOT to fit into our “free time”.
 Somehow on weekends we have to squeeze in seeing family and/or friends, housework, groceries, things we want to do for fun AND ‘me time’.
 Something has to give, before we crack!

 If you’ve already hung out with someone recently, it makes saying no that much easier!
 And once again, they have to accept your ‘no’ even if they don’t understand why.
 If they don’t accept it, that’s entirely their problem and not yours.
 However, as I’ve already mentioned, someone who loves you will be understanding.

 DO THEY REALLY NEED ME RIGHT NOW?

-BONUS TIP: If I have to say no for whatever reason, I will generally ALWAYS organise an alternative time to spend time with someone.
-I just find this to be the most polite thing to do and it shows the other person that you do value them, you’re just taking care of you and filling your bucket first!
+If I have to say no for whatever reason, I will generally ALWAYS organise an alternative time to spend time with someone.
+It’s the polite thing to do and it shows the other person that you do value them, you’re just taking care of you and filling your bucket first!

 Take care of yourselves and don’t be afraid of saying ‘NO’!
 Okay?